 Silver is the color of sleekness, wealth, grace, and elegance.
 When used as a color in a logo, silver acts as a great descriptor of everything high-end, industrial, and technology-related.
 Some jewelry brands used to have silver in their logos, but over time it has become a little dated as the color became more associated with industrial metals rather than fine metals.

-The silver details on your logo may be a great way to emphasize the sophistication and the classy side of your brand.
+The silver details on your logo may be a great way to emphasize the sophistication and the upmarket side of your brand.
 No wonder so many car brands use it (Toyota, Mercedes-Benz, Honda, and Citroen to name a few).
-It’s often used for video gaming brands, as the silver suggests weaponry and war.
+It’s also often used for video gaming brands to suggest weaponry and war.

 Yellow usually evokes feelings of optimism, confidence, self-esteem, happiness, and encouragement.
 It suggests sunshine, summer, and can even evoke feelings of wealth and money.
 A certain golden color can also make you think of McDonald’s, but that’s just proof of how powerful a logo can be.

 Nothing says ‘expensive’ more than gold.
 It’s the color of wealth, victory, wisdom, royalty, prosperity, glamour, luxury, and prestige.
 The warmth of gold irradiates everything around it.
 But don’t get wires crossed when it comes to yellow and gold (pure yellow has a #FFFF00 color code and gold has #FFD700).
 The golden hues have some red or brown in them, which gives them power that pure yellow doesn’t.

 Yellow pops up in many luxury brands for this exact reason.
 It suggests wealth and prosperity, and that’s why it works so well for luxury brands, finance, food, beauty, and fashion-related companies.
 The most famous gold logos include Cadbury, Chevrolet, and Warner Bros.